WindMillCode/Windmillcode-Angular-CDK/projects/wml-components-base/README.md

 ### v18.2.1000 [8/22/24]

+updated package to reflect the version  18.2.1 of @angular/core package

+### v18.2.2000 [8/30/24]

-updated package to reflect the version  18.2.1 of @angular/core package[Next WML Schematics](/Windmillcode-Angular-CDK-Docs/schematics/wml-schematics/)
+updated package to reflect the version  18.2.2 of @angular/core package[Next WML Schematics](/Windmillcode-Angular-CDK-Docs/schematics/wml-schematics/)